Gus Mercurio: Sports career

+He first came to Australia as a 32-year old during the 1956 Summer Olympics, accompanying the US boxing team as a chiropractor.
+He decided to stay, moving to Melbourne and working as a boxing coach.

 Mercurio was also an international boxing judge (refereeing a world title fight) and was also a well-known boxing promoter.
+Staying close to boxing, he judged 149 professional bouts and, starting in 1970 and until 1986, refereed 89 fights, including some world championship contests, such as the 1985 one between Barry Michael and Lester Ellis, which was a major sporting event in Australia.

+Mercurio was also a judge for several world title bouts including Roy Jones versus Clinton Woods, Pernell Whitaker versus Gary Jacobs (boxer), Azumah Nelson versus Juan LaPorte and Rocky Mattioli versus Elisha Obed.

+Mercurio was a regular commentator on Channel 7's World of Sport, from 1976 until the programme's end in 1987.
+His appearance on the programme led him to be what the Sydney Morning Herald described as “one of the most recognised and loved faces in Australian television."
+He was also the movie host for Channel 10's Saturday Night with Gus Mercurio.

 He later became the inaugural president of the Australian National Boxing Hall of Fame – into which he was inducted in 2008.

-Radio, TV and film
+Acting career

 He was successful at his first audition for an ABC radio play.
 His raspy voice, energetic personality and natural talents quickly came to the attention of Australian television production houses such as Crawford Productions.

-He also worked as a commentator for Channel 7's World of Sport, as well as acting as the movie host for Channel 10's Saturday Night with Gus Mercurio.

 Mercurio appeared in several Australian TV series, including Cash and Company (1975), its follow-up Tandarra (1976) and the miniseries Power Without Glory (1976).
 Additionally, he played many guest roles in Australian TV police series, including Homicide (1964), Division 4 (1969) and Matlock Police (1971).
 His film appearances include The Blue Lagoon (1980), The Man from Snowy River (1982), Turkey Shoot (1982), Crocodile Dundee II (1988), Return to the Blue Lagoon (1991) and Doing Time for Patsy Cline (1997).

-Family
+He also wrote scripts for Matlock Police.

+Personal life

-Mercurio was married twice and fathered seven children, including dancer/actor Paul Mercurio, the star of the film Strictly Ballroom (1992).
+Mercurio was married twice and fathered seven children, including dancer/actor Paul Mercurio.